siwhelan/taskManagerGUI/README.md

 -> Create the "task_manager" database by running the following command: `use task_manager`

-The collection 'login_info' will be created insdide this database upon running the file.
+The collection 'login_info' will be created inside this database upon running the file.

 ## Run Locally